-There are a great number of benefits to be reaped in dialectical behavioral therapy.
+There are a great number of benefits to be reaped in DBT therapy.
 For example, most of the time DBT is used to treat those with borderline personality disorder; those who are treated can improve how they interact in their relationships.

 DBT also helps individuals build up the strength to be more assertive while maintaining a positive view of themselves and others.
 This is another way to say they’ve learned self-respect, which is one of the best ways to overcome addiction.
 When someone respects themselves enough to say no to their substance use disorder, they can rest assured that their treatment has been successful.